CEA-LIST/AD-RobustnessEval/README.md

 ## License
 This repo is released under the MIT License (please refer to the LICENSE file for details).
-Most of the code come from the repository
+Most of the code comes from the repository
 [**Learning by Cheating**](https://github.com/dianchen96/LearningByCheating)
 which is under MIT license.
 Part of the PythonAPI and the map rendering code is borrowed from the official